minprog/programming-1/40 Understanding/60 Multimedia/10 problem set.md

 10. (2 points) I have an audiophile friend who just spent another $100 on a new hard drive because he refuses to listen to anything but PCM audio.
 He says he can always tell the difference between PCM and MP3.
-Even though MP3 ŀles are a fraction of the size of their CD-quality equivalents, why might my friend be going a bit overboard?
+Even though MP3 files are a fraction of the size of their CD-quality equivalents, why might my friend be going a bit overboard?

 ## 4. Another Dimension